The flat-sky approximation to galaxy number counts -- redshift space correlation function: Results

 Since the lensing-lensing contribution is the one that is the most time-consuming to compute, in figure~\ref{f:all_all_len_flat_multipoles} we show results when we only consider the lensing-lensing contribution computed in the flat-sky approximation, while all of the others are computed in full-sky.

-We can see that, in this case, the error of the flat-sky approximation with respect to the full-sky result is less than 1\% for all configurations.
+We can see that, in this case, the error of the flat-sky approximation with respect to the full-sky result is less than 1\% for all configurations, which suggests a good compromise between the accuracy of the full-sky result, and the performance increase brought by the semi-analytic method developed here.
 The various 'glitches' (spikes) are caused by the zero-crossings of the 2PCF and the multipoles.